 CT: – make sure that they stop –

 CT: – and actually have their voices quiet, ’cause they wanna keep talking.

 PST: [laughs] Yes.

-While the mentor suggested reasonable strategies to improve the upcoming lesson, the mentee was not provided opportunities to reflect on their [CAN YOU USE A GENDER-SPECIFIC PRONOUN HERE RATHER THAN A PLURAL PRONOUN?] instructional moves, on their students’ learning, or to investigate solutions to their instructional challenges.
+While the mentor suggested reasonable strategies to improve the upcoming lesson, the mentee was not provided opportunities to reflect on her instructional moves, on her students’ learning, or to investigate solutions to their instructional challenges.
 In terms of the content of the conversation, the mentor did not mention the learning target or evidence of student learning but rather focused on student behaviors and what the mentee should do in the future to better address those behaviors.